Imago

 Essentials Inside The Story

-- Jake Ferguson learns a costly lesson on discipline.
+- Jake Ferguson might learn a costly lesson on discipline.

-- Jake Ferguson has been fined in the past.
+- He has been fined in the past.

 It was a high-stakes battle on Thanksgiving as the Cowboys and Chiefs faced off in Texas.
-Tight end Jake Ferguson got overexcited during the game and celebrated by jumping into the Salvation Army’s Red Kettle Drum after scoring a touchdown.
-But the referees ruled out the play.
-But over the years, the league has fined players for this.
+Tight end Jake Ferguson got overexcited during the game and celebrated by jumping into the Salvation Army’s Red Kettle Drum after scoring a touchdown in the third quarter.
+But the referees ruled out the play, and in the end, the player could be left with a hefty fine for his action.

 Watch What’s Trending Now!